-The Office of Disaster Services (ODS) conducts planning and development activities to support a coordinated mental health response for Missourians in disaster situations.
+The Office of Disaster Services (ODS) plans and develops activities to support a coordinated mental health response for Missourians in disaster situations.

-The Office offers preparedness training in disaster mental health-psychological first aid to health and mental health care providers, school personnel, community-based volunteer organizations, emergency responders, law enforcement personnel, mental health consumers, and the faith-based community.
-It also develops informational fact sheets about the emotional impact of disasters on different populations and common reactions to disaster.
+ODS offers preparedness training in disaster mental health such as psychological first aid to health and mental health care providers, school personnel, community-based volunteer organizations, emergency responders, law enforcement personnel, mental health consumers, and the faith-based community.
+It also develops fact sheets about the emotional impact of disasters on different populations and common reactions to disaster.

 For more information call: (573) 751-8136 or email: Beckie.Gierer@dmh.mo.gov.

-If you are feeling overwhelmed by the impact of a disaster in your area and need immediate crisis assistance, the following web address will link you to the phone number of your county: Access Crisis Intervention Map.
+If you are feeling overwhelmed by the impact of a disaster in your area and need immediate crisis assistance, the following link takes you to the phone number of your county: Access Crisis Intervention Map.